coderefinery/TTT4HPC_parallel_workflows/content/parallelization/parallelize_using_workflow_manager.md

 3. The option `--software-deployment-method` tells Snakemake to create the environments in which the rules are run using apptainer and conda.

-4. The option `--use-conda` tells Snakemake to look for Conda/Mamba environments in `.snakemake/conda/` for the rule "plot_decision_boundaries".
-These environments will be created if they do not exist yet.
+(4. The option `--use-conda` tells Snakemake to look for Conda/Mamba environments in `.snakemake/conda/` for the rule "plot_decision_boundaries".
+These environments will be created if they do not exist yet.)

+## Summary

+In summary, advantages and disadvantages of using a workflow manager to parallelize jobs:

++ Defining complete workflow using a workflow manager makes sure that scripts are submitted in correct order and in parallel if possible.
++ A workflow manager checks if some or all of the expected result files already exist and only runs jobs needed to produce the missing results.

+- A workflow manager is yet another, relatively complex, tool to learn and will take time.
+- Not all clusters support using the workflow manager(s) of your choice out of the box.
+In this case, contact the cluster admin and ask what is the recommended way to use them.